 If speed of requests is important to you, then the rotating proxies may be a better choice.

 Controlling IP Addresses in World Proxy

-If you're sending requests via the World proxy, be aware that the system can cycle through its IP addresses rapidly, even though the proxy has 25,000 static IPs.
+If you're sending requests via the World Proxy, be aware that the system can cycle through its IP addresses rapidly, even though the proxy has some 25,000 static IPs.
 When you request a specific IP, it may be important to know how long you have access, and whether and when you can get the same one in another request.

 You can control the IP address for a request as follows: